naithar/Package-Builder/README.md

 ## Advanced capabilities provided by Package-Builder include:

 1. If you need a specific version of Swift to build and compile your repo, you should specify that version in a `.swift-version` file in the root level of your repository.
-2. If you need a custom command for compiling your Swift package, you should include a `.swift-build-linux` or `.swift-build-macOS` file in the root level of your repository and specify in it the exact compilation command for the corresponding platform.
+2. If you need a custom command for compiling your Swift package or testing, you should include a `linux` or `macOS` file in the `common/build` or `common/test` of your repository and specify in it the exact command for the corresponding platform.